hancyran/RIN/README.md

-# RIN
+# RIN: Textured Human Model Recovery and Imitation with a Single Image
-RIN: Textured Human Model Recovery and Imitation with a Single Image
+(CVPR 2021 under review)